divarvel/servant-hoist/slides.md

 <details role="note">
 All the endpoints are now protected with basic auth (the endpoints will take a User parameter)
-The protected enpoints are either regular (all users) or admin-only
+The protected endpoints are either regular (all users) or admin-only
 </details>